 How long does it take to get Italian dual citizenship?

-It depends.
-It may take anywhere from 3-5 years to obtain a consular appointment (sometimes longer).
 Once your application is handed in, it can take up to 24 months for processing.
 If you apply in Italy, timeframes are drastically reduced and you can expect to be done with everything in 12 months or less (assuming everything goes right, of course!).

 I don’t qualify.
 What do I do if I still want Italian dual citizenship?